hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/solid.md

 * Year: 2017
 * Blog: https://blog.malwarebytes.com/cybercrime/2017/10/mobile-menace-monday-despicable-adware/

 This malware sample aims to perform ad abuse.
-The malware sample schedules a task to retrieve commands from it's C&C server.
-It has the ability to open a website link retrieved from the C&C server after a certain time has passed.
-Otherwise, it aggressively pushes full screen ads to the user.
-The malware sample also performs privilege abuse by requesting device admin permissions on application launch.
+On application launch, the malware checks a series of permissions before requesting device admin privileges and registering a developer defined intent.
+Based on the developer-defined intent, it retrieves commands from the internet which can disruptively push ads to the user.
+The malware also listens on boot, developer-defined, and package system events that check the device screen status.
+It then checks a series of time has past since application launch before retrieving commands from the internet that have capabilities to disruptively push ads to the user.

 ## Signature
 ---